Twickenham Cricket Club: Other sides

 Twickenham Vets (Veterans) were established in 2012 and is made up of players over the age of 40.
 Friendly games are played regularly throughout the season, against teams of varying standards, including but not exclusively against other vets teams.
-Fixtures are played on Sundays and captained by James Richards.
+Fixtures are played on Sundays and captained by Paul Johnson.

 Through the season, Twickenham compete in a number of midweek fixtures with home games played on The Green.
 Fixtures include competitive 20/20 games and other friendly fixtures.
 Twickenham's cricket week is traditionally run the first full week of August and includes a number of friendly games – including an annual game against Thames Ditton – to commemorate the original game in 1833.

-Twickenham annually runs an internal 6 a side tournament and regularly compete in the local Kew Sixes Tournament.
-Six-a-side tournaments are held over 1 day and tend to take a ‘World Cup’ format of group games followed by a knock out semi-final and final.
-Twickenham have also competed in indoor tournaments under the nickname "The Treefrogs" (due to the bright green clothing worn resembling that of the famous red-eyed tree frog immortalised by David Attenborough's bestseller, Life on Earth).

 Twickenham Green

 Twickenham Green (or The Green) is the primary home venue for Twickenham CC First XI and Second XI (with home games being played on alternate Saturdays).
 The Green is also the home venue for a number of fixtures on Sunday's including the Lady's XI as well as various midweek fixtures hosted by Twickenham CC.
 The Green has also hired by local businesses to play fixtures not involving Twickenham CC.